|« PreviousNext »|

 AWS Marketplace product codes are copied from the volume to the instance.

-The ID of the Amazon EBS volume.
-The volume and instance must be within the same Availability Zone.
+The ID of the volume.
+The volume and instance must be in the same Availability Zone.

-The device name as exposed to the instance (e.g., /dev/sdh, or xvdh).
+The device name to expose to the instance (for example,

 The following elements are returned in an